Cammie G.Henry Research Center

 The Melrose Imaging Project digitizes images from these collections for easier access and preservation.
 Electronically imaging the Melrose Collection allows computer access to documents related to the region's history, and preserves the originals.

 Louisiana Books Works relating to Louisiana and publications by Louisiana writers.
-For call numbers, use the first floor card catalog on (for books acquired before 1984) or The Online Catalog (1984 to present).
 These books are denoted as "Louisiana Collection" or "also in La.
 Room."

 Northwestern State University Archives University non-current records and past presidential papers.
 Consult our subject index for access to these records.